Seagate/cortx/doc/CORTX on JBOD.rst

  - Provisioner and salt API must be available on setup

-- Run the below mentioned command to ensure that RabbitMq server and SSPL rpms are installed.
+- Run the below mentioned command to ensure that RabbitMQ server and SSPL rpms are installed.

   ::